Once Upon a Time in Springfield

 "Once Upon a Time in Springfield" is the tenth episode of the twenty-first season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on January 10, 2010.
 It was promoted as the 450th episode of the series, but is actually the 451st, and aired alongside The Simpsons 20th Anniversary Special – In 3-D!
 On Ice!.
 The episode is dedicated to posthumous guest star Eartha Kitt, who died December 25, 2008, over one year before the episode first aired.

 In the episode, The Krusty the Clown Show is once again reconstructed.
 This time, in a bid to get girls to watch the show, a female character named Princess Penelope is hired as Krusty's latest sidekick.
 Meanwhile, a corporate recruiter persuades Homer, Lenny, and Carl to work for a nuclear plant in Capital City, after Mr. Burns announces a moratorium on free doughnuts.
 The episode was written by Stephanie Gillis and directed by Matthew Nastuk.

 The episode has received positive reviews from critics, and in 2014, showrunner Al Jean selected it as one of five essential episodes in the show's history.

-It received a Nielsen rating of 6.9/17 in the 18–49 demographic and in 2010 was nominated for two awards at the Primetime Emmy Award, winning one for Anne Hathaway's voice-over performance.
+It received a Nielsen rating of 6.9/17 in the 18–49 demographic and in 2010 was nominated for two awards at the Primetime Emmy Awards, winning one for Anne Hathaway's voice-over performance.